WARIO-7183/MoBAdOC/README.md

 ## 🏥 How It Works

 1. **Onboarding:**
-   - Set up your profile (name, age, gender)
+   - Set up your profile (name, age, gender, medical history)
-   - On first chat, the AI asks about your chronic conditions (e.g., diabetes, high blood pressure, heart/kidney/liver problems)
-   - No more repetitive prompts for name/age/gender!
+   - Existing users skip profile setup and go straight to the home screen

 2. **Chatting:**
+   - Select your preferred language (English, Hindi, Kannada, Telugu, Tamil, Malayalam)
-   - Ask health questions or describe symptoms
+   - Ask health questions, describe symptoms, or upload medical images
-   - Upload medical images or reports for instant AI analysis
    - Receive clear, empathetic, and professional responses
+   - Tap on suggested options for quick replies

 3. **Features:**
-   - Start new consultations anytime
+   - View your profile anytime from the chat screen
+   - Save your chat record to the database with one tap
+   - Generate a consolidated PDF report (profile + chat) for sharing or personal records
    - Like/dislike and copy responses
    - Voice input for hands-free chatting
+   - Start new consultations anytime

 ---